HarshaKurma/CRC-coding/README.md

-# Verilog Testbench for CRC_serial16 Module
+# Verilog code of 16 bit serial CRC coding

 This repository contains a Verilog testbench for the `CRC_serial16` module, designed for CRC (Cyclic Redundancy Check) calculations.